XieEco/XieEco.github.io/_pages/about.md

 Hello!

 My name is Hongyi Xie (谢泓毅).
-I will join the Asian School of the Environment at Nanyang Technological University as a Research Fellow in July 2026.
+I am currently a Research Fellow in the Asian School of the Environment at Nanyang Technological University.

 ---